100 Million Dollar is a [sh..] load

 To earn a 100 million

-Let's say you earn a cool $120,000 a year, which by the way, is roughly $50.000 more than the average American household takes home1.
-Anyway, for you to earn $100,000,000 and get ready, you would have to work for some 833 years, give or take a few months.
-Nope, you're not going to make it!
+Let's say you earn a cool $120,000 a year, which, by the way, is roughly $50.000 more than the average American household takes home1.
+Anyway, for you to accumulate $100 million, get ready, you would have to work for give or take 833 years.
+Nope, you will not make it!

 Spending it all

-Maybe you are loose with your change (100 dollar bills) and waste four grand ($4,000) daily.
+If you had it and you wanted to spend it all.
+Let's say you are loose with your money and waste four grand ($4,000) every day.
 At that rate, you will spend $1,461,000 a year.
-That's about 12 times what you earn a year, assuming the 120 grand income.
+That's 12 times more than what you earn a year, assuming the 120 grand income.
 So, a lot, and going at that insane rate, it still would take you some 68 years to rid yourself of all that money.
 Assuming you will never make another penny more, but of course, you will.
+Money makes money.

 Earning Interest

-Say you put $75,000,000 million into a basic savings account; the rest, well, you splurge on something.
-The cool $75 million will generate enough interest to cover your $1,461,000 million a year spending habit.
-What, you say?
-Yep, assuming you can find a bank that will give you 2 percent interest a year.
-Fineprint: and assuming you will not pay your income tax.
+Let's say you put $75,000,000 million into a basic savings account; the rest, well, you splurge on something.
+These cool $75 million will generate enough interest to cover your $1,461,000 million a year spending habit.
+What?
+Yep, that's assuming you find a bank that will give you 2 percent interest a year.
+Fine print: and assuming you will not pay your income taxes.

 It's a lot of money, but...

-$100,000,000 is a lot of money, but in today's crazy world, you easily could spend the entire sum on a single purchase.
+$100,000,000 is a lot of money, but in today's baffling world, you easily could spend the entire sum on a single purchase.
 For example:

 - I was told a Boing 757 can be had for $100 million.

-- And I'm sure you could come up with a few more.
+- And I'm sure you can come up with a few more.

 In conclusion